 Santos is one of Australia’s largest gas producers and is focused on developing its $3.6 billion Narrabri Gas Project, based in northern New South Wales.
 Santos could extract up to 200 terajoules (TJ) of gas per day over 20 years through unconventional gas extraction known as fracking.
 If combusted, 200 TJ of gas would release 10,000 tonnes of CO2-e, equivalent to the annual emissions of between 3,300 – 6,600 cars.

 Expert reviews of the project’s Environmental Impact Statement detail significant and unaddressed issues with the project.
 These range from impacts to groundwater and local bushland to Aboriginal cultural heritage and the project’s financial viability.
 The NSW Department of Planning and Environment received 23,000 submissions in response to the project’s Environmental Impact Statement, stating ”this is the most submissions the Department has ever received on a development application”.
 98% of total and 64% of local submissions opposed the project.
-In March 2020, the NSW Government referred the project to the NSW Independent Planning Commission for the final assessment, which will include a public hearing.
-Even if the project is approved, Santos still needs to secure finance to develop the project.

 “Total GHG emissions from the use of Narrabri gas would approach those of coal”Dr Andrew Grogan, April 2020